VitalyshaVitalysha/Menthol-i3-theme-dev/README.md

 Mom died on my birthday on January 13 , If it 's not difficult, throw it on the phone Gravetal@yandex.ru
-If it's not difficult, throw money on the phone +79181730596 or +79182644985
+If it's not difficult, throw money on the phone +79181730596 or +79182644985 I have psoriasis in exacerbation, I need 2 months to survive at home and I will refund your money at 50%.
+I need 100t for half a year .Guarantees - an apartment for 3 million .